Back to homepage

 What's still unclear

 The Celsius collapse did not just produce bankruptcy proceedings.
-It led to one of the longest prison sentences in a major post-2022 crypto fraud case.
+It led to one of the longest prison sentences in a major post-2022 crypto fraud case, followed by a separate civil-resolution track with the FTC.

 Deep dive